thiagola92/ez-curved-lines-2d/addons/curved_lines_2d/README.md

 In many  cases just drawing something in the editor and saving it as a scene to import elsewhere (or `instantiate()` via preloading) is a better option, adhering to the _Keep it Simple_ principle.

 But that's just my personal opinion.

+## When should I draw shapes programmatically?

+There are very many situations left where you might want to do exactly this, but that is up to your own creativity.

+One powerful feature I can think of is 'mining': use `ScalableVectorShape2D`-nodes to manage collision shapes and navigation areas.

+Using the [click ellipse](./examples/add_shapes_programmatically/click_ellipse.gd) example you can get a small hint of how this might work[^6]

+[^6]: I'm hoping to record an explainer for this if I can find the time/focus/energy

 ## Can I change shapes in the 2D editor while running the game?